AIA Austin Merit Award Winner, Unbuilt Category, 2012

 Location: Protogype (Test-case in Austin, Texas)

-Project Team: Matt Fajkus, AIA, Bo Yoon, Jesse Rodriguez
+Project Team: Matt Fajkus, Bo Yoon, Jesse Rodriguez

 Phase: Conceptual / Unbuit